 Wilmington RIBN is a partnership between Cape Fear Community College and University of North Carolina-Wilmington.
-Each Fall a cohort of 10 students are dually enrolled in CFCC and UNCW.
+Each Fall students are dually enrolled in CFCC and UNCW.
 Students complete the first three years home-based at CFCC with general study courses the first year and then nursing courses the second and third years.
-Students will be enrolled in a UNCW online course per year, not missing two consecutive semesters.
+Students will be enrolled in one UNCW online course per year for the first three years, not missing two consecutive semesters, and not including summers.
 Students will receive their Associate Degree in Nursing (ADN) at the end of the third year.
-After passing the NCLEX-RN students will be eligible to practice as a RN and matriculate into the fourth year of the program.
-The fourth year will be completed online at UNCW.
-To meet the requirements of the Bachelor of Science degree in Nursing (BSN), students will complete coursework in gerontological and community health nursing, as well as evidenced-based practice and leadership development.
+After passing the NCLEX-RN students will be licensed to practice as a RN and matriculate into the fourth year of the program.
+The fourth year will be completed entirely online through UNCW to complete the Bachelor of Science degree in Nursing (BSN).
+In the fourth year, students will complete coursework in gerontological and community health nursing, as well as evidenced-based practice and leadership development.

-- eligible to work as an RN (and make full salary) 1 year earlier (after the 3rd year)
+- Eligible to work as an RN and make full salary after year three

-- 3 years of nursing school as opposed to only 2
+- Three years of nursing school as opposed to only two

 RIBN is a component of a multi-regional project funded in part by the Robert Wood Johnson Foundation, Northwest Health Foundation, Jonas Center for Nursing Excellence, and The Duke Endowment through the Foundation for Nursing Excellence www.ffne.org